ohmtal/ElfScript/docu/BetterSpeedTest.md

 | test_vector_components.elf    | 5.594u 0.005s 0:05.62 99.4%     0+0k 0+0io 0pf+0w |

 **NOTE** Vector Component and Static Field are float.
 Math::randomF is double.
 The ConsoleValue is also double.
-When it float/double is converted there are rounding errors.
+When float/double is converted there are rounding errors.

 - [X] special OP_CODES for "for in in range VALUE" -- seams not to be faster in -O2
     - IPO active: 1.354u 0.004s 0:01.36 99.2%     0+0k 0+0io 0pf+0w